IBM/cp4waiops-samples/prereq-utilities/3.1.1_airgap/README.md

 4. Verify that the Strimzi operator is running.

-Run the following command on your air-gap cluster, and verify that 'strimzi-cluster-operator-xxx' is returned.
+Run the following command on your air-gapped cluster.
+Verify that 'strimzi-cluster-operator-xxx' is returned.

 ```
 oc get pods -n openshift-operators